Angina: Treatment

 Angina pectoris occurs as a result of coronary blood flow insufficiency in the face of increased oxygen demand.
 The principal goal in the prevention and relief of angina is to limit the oxygen requirement of the heart so it can meet the inadequate oxygen supply derived through the blood supplied from the stenosed or constricted arteries.
 The main goals of treatment in angina pectoris are relief of symptoms, slowing progression of the disease, and reduction of future events, especially heart attacks and death.
 Beta blockers (e.g., carvedilol, metoprolol, propranolol) have a large body of evidence in morbidity and mortality benefits (fewer symptoms, less disability, and longer life) and short-acting nitroglycerin medications have been used since 1879 for symptomatic relief of angina.
 There are differing course of treatments for the patient depending on the type of angina the patient has.
 However, this second can provide a brief overview of the types of medications provided for angina and the purpose by which they are prescribed.

-Beta blockers, specifically B1 adrenergic blockers without intrinsic sympathomimetic activity are the most preferred for the angina treatment out of B1 selective and non-selective as well as B1 ISA agents.
-B1 blockers are cardioselective blocking agents such as Nevibolol, Atenolol, Metoprolol and Bisoprolol, which result in blocking cAMP in the heart muscle cells.
-The cAMP which plays a vital role in phosphorylating the ryanodine receptor and LTCC will usually increase Ca+2 levels in the heart muscle cells, which will then result in contraction is blocked.
-Therefore, B1 blockade decreases the HR and contraction of the heart muscle, making it need less oxygen demand.
-An important thing to note is that the B1 cardioselective blockers are cardioselective and not cardio specific.
+Beta blockers, specifically B1 adrenergic blockers without intrinsic sympathomimetic activity, are preferred for angina treatment, out of B1 selective and non-selective as well as B1 ISA agents.
+B1 blockers are cardioselective blocking agents (such as nevibolol, atenolol, metoprolol, bisoprolol, etc.) which result in blocking cAMP in the heart muscle cells. cAMP, which plays a vital role in phosphorylating the ryanodine receptor and LTCC, will usually increase Ca+2 levels in the heart muscle cells, blocking contraction.
+Therefore, B1 blockade decreases the HR and contraction of the heart muscle, making it demand less oxygen.
+An important thing to note is that the B1 cardioselective blockers are cardioselective and not cardio-specific.
 This means that if the beta-adrenergic antagonist is prescribed in higher doses, it can lose the selectivity aspect and begin causing hypertension from B2 adrenergic stimulation of smooth muscle cells.
 This is why in therapy for patients with angina, the vasodilatory organonitrates complement the use of B-blockers when prescribed the use of angina.
-The preference for Beta-1 cardioselective blockers is for B1 cardioselective blockers without instrinsic sympathetic activity.
-Beta blockers with intrinsic sympathetic activity will still do the beta blockade of the heart muscle cells and have a decreased ionotrophic and chronotropic effect, but this effect will be to a lesser extent than if the beta blocker did not have the instrinsic sympathetic activity.
+The preference for Beta-1 cardioselective blockers is for B1 cardioselective blockers without intrinsic sympathetic activity.
+Beta blockers with intrinsic sympathetic activity will still do the beta blockade of the heart muscle cells and have a decreased ionotrophic and chronotropic effect, but this effect will be to a lesser extent than if the beta blocker did not have the intrinsic sympathetic activity.
 A common beta-blocker with ISA prescribed for the treatment of angina is Acebutolol.